Stuffed Acorn Squash (with Mediterranean flavors!)

 - Add meat: You can add ground meat, chicken or sausage to the filling for more protein.
 If doing so, cook the meat with the onion and garlic before adding the rest of the ingredients.

-- Use other vegetables: You can add peas, chickpeas, cabbage or mushrooms to the filling.
+- Use other vegetables: You can add peas, chickpeas, cabbage or mushrooms to make different versions of this vegetarian stuffed acorn squash.

 - Add cheese: A bit of feta or mozzarella makes these stuffed squashed even more delicious.